a Step by Step Guide to Growing Fine Natural Hair

 Here’s the process I personally follow:

-- Wash in sections (4-8 twists or loose braids depending on the length and amount of hair you have)
+2. Wash in sections (4-8 twists or loose braids, depending on the length and amount of hair you have)

-- Use a sulfate free shampoo or co-wash product (not a conditioner) to cleanse your hair strands
+3. Use a sulfate-free shampoo or co-wash product (not a conditioner) to cleanse your hair strands

-- Stimulate the scalp when washing by using the pads of your fingers or a shampoo brush but do NOT brush through the hair.
+4. Stimulate the scalp when washing by using the pads of your fingers or a shampoo brush, but do NOT brush through the hair.

-- Every now and then you may need a clarifying shampoo to remove product buildup but this shouldn’t be more often than once a month because they do strip your hair of its natural oils.
+7. Every now and then, you may need a clarifying shampoo to remove product buildup

 II.
 Conditioning Fine Natural Hair

-- Focus on your ends but don’t forget your crown which gets the brunt of exposure from the elements
+3. Focus on your ends, but don’t forget your crown, which gets the brunt of exposure from the elements

-- Apply a little oil or honey to your deep conditioner to aid with slip if needed
+4. Apply a little oil or honey to your deep conditioner to aid with slip, if needed

 III.
 Strengthening Fine Hair

 * Protein treatments are essential for fine hair to remain strong.
-The not only fortify the hair strand, Protein treatments support the hair follicles as well.
+They not only fortify the hair strand, but protein treatments support the hair follicles as well.

-* Always balance out a protein application with a moisturizing deep conditioner (unless you are using a product like Aubrey Organics GPB (see above)
+* Always balance out a protein application with a moisturizing deep conditioner (unless you are using a product that’s balanced.

 IV.
 Moisturizing Fine Hair